Achilles tendinopathy

 - Rest your tendon by reducing (or stopping) the activity that triggered your symptoms.

 - Apply cold packs or ice wrapped in a towel to ease your pain and reduce any swelling.
 You can do this for 20 to 30 minutes every two to three hours.
+But don’t apply ice directly to your skin because ice may damage your skin.

 You can gradually restart your normal activities once the pain starts to ease.
-But avoid uphill and downhill running until the pain has completely gone and run on softer surfaces.
-Make sure you warm up well and do plenty of calf stretches and massage.
-You might find heel lifts helpful.
-These are insoles that you fit into each of your shoes.
+But avoid uphill and downhill running until the pain has completely gone, and stick to softer running surfaces.
+You should also make sure you warm up well and do plenty of calf stretches and massage.

 Diagnosis of Achilles tendinopathy